Variadic Attributes

 • Works seamlessly with function arguments and fields.

-• Aligns with Zirric’s existing annotation system.
+• Aligns with Zirric’s existing attribute system.

 Acknowledgements